NLK-NML/MeSH-CZ-RDF/README.md

 For a specific annual version see the YYYY subdirectories - ie. [2025](https://github.com/NLK-NML/MeSH-CZ-RDF/tree/main/2025)

+The MeSH-CZ RDF datasets are being published also at https://huggingface.co/NLK-NML

 ## License

 [MeSH-CZ-RDF](https://github.com/NLK-NML/MeSH-CZ-RDF) © 2025- by [National Medical Library](https://nlk.cz)